Outreach to gay couples not on agenda for Vatican meeting

 The document did re-state the Church's stand that "everyone, regardless of their sexual tendencies, should be respected in their dignity and welcomed with sensitivity and tact".

-It called for Catholic dioceses around the world to develop programs to "accompany" individual homosexuals and heterosexual parents with homosexual children to help them understand Church teachings.
+It called for Catholic dioceses around the world to develop programmes to "accompany" individual homosexuals and heterosexual parents with homosexual children to help them understand Church teachings.

 The Church teaches that homosexual tendencies are not sinful but homosexual acts are.